-Clean all gasket and O-ring surfaces of the motor housing (12), completely removing any old gasket and cement material.
+Clean all gasket and O-ring surfaces, completely removing any old gasket and cement material.
 Inspect the sealing surfaces for burrs, nicks and pits which could cause a poor seal, and replace defective parts as required.

-Thoroughly clean the inside of the motor housing with fresh solvent.
+Thoroughly clean the inside of the motor housing (17) with fresh solvent.
 The interior must be dry and free of dirt or lint.